-A far better option over the long run is to restore adrenal health and function so your adrenals can eventually produce the hormones you need on their own.
-That will require making changes in the lifestyle that caused the adrenal depletion.
+A far better option for healing adrenal fatigue over the long run is to restore adrenal health and function so your adrenals can eventually produce the hormones you need on their own.
+That will require making changes in the lifestyle that caused the adrenal insufficiency.
 Here are some suggestions:

 - Allow yourself to accept nurturing and affection.
 If you didn’t learn how to do this as a child, you may need to practice it.
 Every morning before you get up, spend a minute or two reveling in a memory of a time you felt loved.
 Do the same at night.
 Imagine your heart being filled with this love.
 Use affirmations that help you feel deserving of this nurturing and love.

 - Follow a healthy, whole foods diet with minimal sugar and adequate protein.
 (Every meal or snack should contain some protein.)
 Avoid caffeine because it whips your adrenals into a frenzy.
 Also avoid fasting or cleansing regimens because they can weaken you further.

 - Take a comprehensive multivitamin/mineral supplement.

 – Licorice root: This herb contains plant hormones that mimic the effects of cortisol.
 Start with a small amount and gradually work up to one-quarter teaspoon solid licorice root extract three times per day.
 Baschetti2 Make sure to monitor blood pressure, as licorice may increase blood pressure in susceptible individuals.

 – Siberian ginseng: One of the components of Siberian ginseng is related to a precursor for DHEA and cortisol.
 Try one 100 mg capsule two times a day.
 It can have a stimulating effect, though, so if it interferes with your sleep, take it before three p.m.